HopliteRPG/third-todo-list/README.md

-# restaurant-page
+# todo-list
-I will be practicing webpacks by making a restaurant page following the guidelines of the odin project
+I will be practicing local storage by making a todo-list  following the guidelines of the odin project